 - mobilise voters on key issues such as governance failure in public life, taxation, party funding, control of the media and judicial reform, which Westminster politicians refuse to discuss seriously.

-- reform our disastrous political system, working as closely with other progressive parties and campaigns to rebuild our full-hearted engagement with our neighbours in Europe and our international partners, a fair voting electoral system, the reform of parliament, greater equality and effective steps to tackle climate change.
+- reform our political system, working with progressive parties and campaigns to rebuild our full-hearted engagement with our neighbours in Europe and our international partners, a fair voting electoral system, the reform of parliament, greater equality and effective steps to tackle climate change.